 Most Americans didn’t realize it, but something BIG changed in the U.S. gold market at the beginning of 2017.
 While precious metals sentiment and buying in the U.S. has dropped off considerably in the first quarter of 2017, the East continues to acquire gold, HAND OVER FIST.

 How much gold?
 Well, let’s just say...
 U.S. gold exports have nearly doubled during JAN-FEB 2017 versus the same period last year:

 Total U.S. gold exports JAN-FEB 2017 surged to 101 metric tons (mt), compared to 56.5 mt last year.
-This is quite interesting because total U.S. gold mine supply plus gold imports for JAN-FEB 2017 only equaled 80 mt.
+This is quite interesting because the total U.S. gold mine supply plus gold imports for JAN-FEB 2017 only equaled 80 mt.
 Thus, the U.S. suffered a 21 mt gold supply deficit in the first two months of the year.
-Which means, someone had to liquidate an additional 21 mt of gold from their vaults to export to the East... where they still understand the vital role of gold as REAL MONEY.
+This means someone had to liquidate an additional 21 mt of gold from their vaults to export to the East... where they still understand the vital role of gold as REAL MONEY.

 And where did the majority of U.S. gold exports head to?
 You got it...
 Hong Kong-China & India:

 Of the 101 mt of U.S. gold exports JAN-FEB 2017, Hong Kong-China and India received 61.8 mt or nearly two-thirds of the total.
 Switzerland received 28 mt, the U.K. imported 5.6 mt and the U.A.E. acquired 3.3 mt.
 The remaining 2.3 mt went to various countries such as Germany, Canada, and Mexico.